-Finding good content to vlog can be difficult.
-Overtime, vloggers become lazy and subject to vlogging mundane routines.
-If you find yourself falling into this group, start cutting down the length of your vlogs and really focus on only compelling content.
+Finding good content for vlogs can be difficult.
+Over time, vloggers can become lazy and be subject to mundane vlogging routines.
+If you find yourself falling into this group, start cutting down the length of your vlogs and focus on only compelling content.
 Make your vlogs more interesting with:

 Interact with your customers by creating videos responding to questions, comments or opening fan gifts.
 Take requests and video comments seriously and use it for new ideas.
 Also, always remember to send them a welcome message when they sign up for your newsletter.

 Part of keeping your vlogs interesting is keeping up with current social media trends.
 This is also a great way to get noticed by other subscribers.
 Keep up with popular YouTubers and create your own version of a challenge they have done.